Zoxxide2023/Pico-W-Bad-USB/README.md

 ![image](https://github.com/Zoxxide2023/Pico-W-Bad-USB/assets/97050049/4bee0b05-cb6d-41d6-bebc-8143fd5e49a5)

 You're all good to go now, the payload.txt file is the only one you need to code in.
 I will make some payloads and put them in this repository and my website.

+# The payload in the zip file is empty :(